Let’s talk about content marketing.

 Search Engine Journal discovered that their Facebook Live posts delivered 178% higher than average engagement over regular posts, and increased referral traffic by 213% over the 2 months of their study.

-The CMI’s most recent State of Content Marketing Report, the top two types of content in the B2C sphere are social media posts (96%) and pre-produced videos (76%).
+According to HubSpot’s most recent Not Another State of Marketing Report, the top two types of video are promotional and brand storytelling.

-Marketers are increasingly relying on it, and people are increasingly watching it:
+Why?
+Marketers are increasingly relying on video because people are increasingly watching it:

 - There are 8 billion daily video views on Facebook on average.

-- Over half of online users – 55% – watch video every day.
+- Over half of online users – 55% – watch videos every day.

 - Social videos generate 1200% more shares than text and images combined.